SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 (3) The position and timing data provided by the UDP interface of Assetto Corsa Competizione is asynchronous by design.
 Therefore it might be possible, that the information provided by the Spotter does not reflect the current race situation exactly.
 It might be possible. for example, that you get a notification, that you now can overtake your opponent although you overtook him just a second ago.

 (4) This includes information when your opponents are going to the pit, when and where it will be best to overtake another car, whether your opponents have a risky driving style, and so on.

+(5) This includes a summary of the start performance, final laps announcement, weather updates, best lap acknowledgement and general information about stint, session and fuel limits.

 ## Track Mapping